MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/create-groups/compare-groups.md

 Security groups can be [configured for dynamic membership in Azure Active Directory](/azure/active-directory/users-groups-roles/groups-change-type), allowing group members or devices to be added or removed automatically based on user attributes such as department, location, or title; or device attributes such as operating system version.

-Security groups can be added to a Teams channel.
+Security groups can be added to a team.

 ## Mail-enabled security groups